 - To make a simple configuration gate is linked with only one p region.

-- In figure denoted a the configuration of P channel is shown which is similar to the N channel with a difference of diffusion of materials.
+- In figure a the configuration of P channel is shown which is similar to the N channel with a difference of diffusion of materials.

 Working of JFET